-There is a good selection of accommodation available across the municipality of Inari; for example, there is a hotel that offers accommodation at four locations on the shores of Lake Inari.
+There is a good selection of accommodation available across the municipality of Inari, with great options located on the shores of Lake Inari.
 The popular Saariselkä travel area (1 h by car from the Inari village) features hotels, cabins and holiday villages.

 The accommodation capacity of the Saariselkä travel area is 6400 beds, while the number for the rest of Inari is 2900.

 As with accommodation, there is a wide range of restaurant options to choose from in Inari, from fast food eateries and cafés to high-end culinary experiences.
 Some local businesses also offer catering services.

 Some additional local services that may be useful when filming at Lake Inari include:

 - Boat cruises

 Lapland is the most connected wilderness in the Arctic.
 Thanks to its five airports, vast and well-maintained road network and efficient public transportation, getting around is effortless throughout the year.